-My favourite, and already traditional post in which I always share my observation of the things that I somewhat find different from what I’m used to in my country .
+My favorite, and already traditional post in which I always share my observation of the things that I somewhat find different from what I’m used to in my country.
 Here are the ones I noticed in Cyprus.

 Welcome to the Great Britain number 2

-I know this shouldn’t be such an cultural shock for me once I realize that the whole island of Cyprus had been a British colony for very long time (until 1960), but really I didn’t really think much about it before, but even now in 21st century you really feel the British influence, immediately after you’ve landed on the island.
+I was surprised when I first time landed in Cyprus.
+Until I realized that the whole island had been a British colony for a very long time (until 1960), but I didn’t really think much about it before, but even now in 21st century you really feel the British influence, immediately after you’ve landed on the island.

-In Cyprus (also the Turkish part) they ride on the ride side so it gets a while to get used to taking the roundabout on the left, and checking the correct side when crossing the road as a pedestrian.
+In Cyprus (also the Turkish part) they ride on the right side so it takes a while to get used to taking the roundabout on the left, and checking the correct side when crossing the road as a pedestrian.
 Well, better check both sides (twice) anyway.

 But except for British driving rules, they also use British sockets, but no worries if you forget to buy a European adaptor, they are well prepared here due the high number of tourists, you can get them basically in any shop.